alive1258/MS_Student_Sayem_Portfolio_Website_Backend/README.md

 ## 📡 API Requirements (Backend - NestJS)

-These are the core RESTful API endpoints required for the POS & Inventory Management system:
+These are the core RESTful API endpoints :

-Product Endpoints
+data Endpoints

-- `GET /products`
+- `GET /data`
-  -🔹 Fetch all available products.
+  -🔹 Fetch all available data.
-  -📌 Used to display product listings.
+  -📌 Used to display data listings.

-- `POST /products`
+- `POST /data`
-  - 🔹 Create a new product entry.
+  - 🔹 Create a new data entry.
-    -📝 Required fields: `name`, `code`, `price`, `stockQty`.
+    -📝 Required fields:

--`GET /products/search?q=milk`
+-`GET /data/search?q=milk`
--🔹 Search for products by name or code (partial match supported).
+-🔹 Search for data by name or code (partial match supported).
--📌 Helps users quickly find items in the inventory.
+-📌 Helps users quickly find items in the data.

-- `PUT /products/:id`
+- `PUT /data/:id`
-  -🔹 Update product information (e.g., name, price, stock quantity).
+  -🔹 Update data information (e.g., name, etc).
   -📌 Mainly used for stock adjustments or price updates.

+  ## 🧾 Sales / POS Endpoints

+  -`POST /
+  -🔹 Accepts data items from the frontend, processes

 ### 🚀⚙️ Backend (NestJS)